lhassa8/LMCP/QUICKSTART.md

 **"Command not found: lmcp"**
 - Make sure your virtual environment is activated: `source lmcp-env/bin/activate`
-- Try reinstalling: `pip install --upgrade lmcp`
+- Try reinstalling: `pip install --force-reinstall git+https://github.com/lhassa8/LMCP.git`

+**"Could not find a version that satisfies the requirement lmcp"**
+- Use the GitHub installation: `pip install git+https://github.com/lhassa8/LMCP.git`
+- LMCP isn't on PyPI yet, so `pip install lmcp` won't work

 **"Permission denied" or "Access denied"**
 - Use a virtual environment instead of system Python